2024 Golden Globes: Oppenheimer, Succession and The Bear dominate film and television awards

 Steven Yeun, BEEF

-BEST PERFORMANCE BY AN ACTRESS IN A MINI-SERIES, ANTHOLOGY SERIES OR MOTION PICTURE MADE FOR TELEVISION
+BEST SUPPORTING ACTRESS IN A SERIES, LIMITED SERIES, ANTHOLOGY SERIES OR MOTION PICTURE MADE FOR TELEVISION

 Matthew Macfadyen, SUCCESSION